 We expect much from our students in terms of personal standards, discipline and attitude.
 In return we offer students an environment where they feel safe, secure and valued.
 We know that our students will face many challenges during their time at the Academy, and we believe that our pastoral system provides excellent care, guidance and support.

 Students and staff belong to one of six Learning Communities.
 In Phase 1 pastoral care is delivered by the class teacher.
-In Phase 2 and the Sixth Form, each community is divided into Learning Groups of no more than 18, supported by a personal tutor or Learning Guide.
+In Phase 2 and the Sixth Form, each community is divided into University Groups of no more than 18, supported by a personal tutor or University Guide.

 Learning Reviews take place throughout the Academy year.
 In Phase 1 these are meetings with the Class Teacher.
-In Phase 2 and the Sixth Form Learning Guides receive information from subject teachers and provide feedback to students and their parents/carers on progress made.
-Discussions involving the Class Teacher or Learning Guide, parents/carers and students result in Personal Learning Programmes being developed.
+In Phase 2 and the Sixth Form University Guides receive information from subject teachers and provide feedback to students and their parents/carers on progress made.
+Discussions involving the Class Teacher or University Guide, parents/carers and students result in Personal Learning Programmes being developed.

 We encourage our students to take on additional responsibilities to develop their self-confidence, leadership and presentation skills.
-These include getting involved in the Learning Community and Academy Student Councils, being a Student Ambassador or Student Receptionist and taking part in assemblies and special Academy events.
+These include getting involved in the Learning Community and Academy Student Councils, being a Student Ambassador and taking part in assemblies and special Academy events.